Owen Miller Player Props: Brewers vs. Mariners

 Owen Miller At The Plate

-- In four of eight games this season, Miller has had at least one hit, including one game with multiple hits.
+- Miller has had a base hit in five of nine games this season, and multiple hits once.

-- In eight games played this season, he has not gone deep.
+- He has not gone deep in his nine games this season.

-- Miller has picked up an RBI twice this season, but just one in each of those games.
+- Miller has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.